top of page

 Rich Carlson has been teaching drums since 1993.
 He is the author of a book for drum students called “Twisted Drums -A Dynamic Approach to Drumming Independence”.
 He has played in several successful bands over the years, performing 5 nights a week, and he has even opened for acts including Pat Benatar, Blue Oyster Cult, Great White and Bret Michaels of Poison.

-Rich’s approach to teaching is un-intimidating and his objective is for each student to have fun while learning and improving their skills.
+Rich’s approach to teaching is non-intimidating and his objective is for each student to have fun while learning and improving their skills.
 Rich joined Denver Academy of Musical Arts in July 2024.

 Scott began taking piano lessons at the age of seven.
 Inspired by his dad, who played the Scottish bagpipes, and his mother, who played oboe in high school.
 He took up saxophone in 5th grade, drums in 9th.
 Around that time, he fell in love with the guitar.
 Fast forward a few years, he began teaching guitar, bass guitar, and drums at Capital City Guitars in Olympia, WA after working as a DJ in radio and a nightclubs.
 In 1998, he released the CD “So It Happens” on his own label.
 In 2014, he graduated from St. Martin’s University in Lacey, WA, with a Masters in Teaching.